ng-Classic/ng-classic/aio/content/guide/schematics.md

 If you create a new version of your library that introduces potential breaking changes, you can provide an *update schematic* to enable the `ng update` command to automatically resolve any such changes in the project being updated.

-For example, suppose you want to update the Angular Material library.
+For example, suppose you want to update the Angular ClassicMaterial library.

 <code-example format="shell" language="shell">
 ng update &commat;angular/material